Cascade Bancorp

 Bank of the Cascades is the principal subsidiary of Cascade Bancorp (NASDAQ: CACB).
 Headquartered in Bend, Oregon, it was founded in 1977.
-They are a sponsor of the Bank of The Cascades Center, a 4,000-seat arena in Redmond, Oregon.
-The company announced in 2016 it would be acquired by First Interstate BancSystem of Montana for $589 million.
+It co-sponsored the Bank of the Cascades Center, a 4,000-seat arena in Redmond, Oregon.
+It announced in 2016 it would be acquired by First Interstate BancSystem of Montana for $589 million.
 The acquisition was completed May 30, 2017.